KCHZ: The Vibe

 By October 2009, KCHZ fully shifted back to mainstream Top 40.
 This was part of Cumulus' plan to launch mainstream Top 40 stations in major markets across the country.
 With the change, morning hosts "Shorty & the Boyz", who had hosted mornings since 2005, were let go.
 In 2018, KCHZ began airing "The Bert Show" in mornings, syndicated from sister station WWWQ in Atlanta.

 KCMO simulcast

 On October 6, 2023, at midnight, after playing "Flowers" by Miley Cyrus, Cumulus moved KCHZ's top 40/CHR format and "Vibe" branding to sister station KMJK.
 This was part of a multi-station move among Cumulus' Kansas City stations; KMJK's urban format moved to KCJK the previous week.
-Both stations simulcasted until just after midnight on October 12, when, after playing "Greedy" by Tate McRae and a short commercial break, KCHZ flipped to a simulcast of news/talk-formatted KCMO.
-Putting KCMO's news/talk programming on FM helps it compete with Audacy-owned KMBZ-FM, the leading talk station in the Kansas City market.
+Both stations simulcast until just after midnight on October 12, when, after playing "Greedy" by Tate McRae and a short commercial break, KCHZ flipped to a simulcast of news/talk-formatted KCMO.
+On June 8, 2026, Topeka sister station KTOP-FM began simulcasting KCMO/KCHZ.